Experience Performance and Usability Improvements with SAP Analytics Cloud Stories

 BW Data Models do not have the ability to Persist Query Information and will always download Model Information (subject to change – please reference limitations documentation).
 It is to ensure that the correct data is returned for the respective data related objects.

-Opening a Story via URL to a Predefined Page
+Opening a Story via URL to a Predefined Page or Public URL API

 Enabling Optimized View Mode